 BP made available passive recordings from an array of 2300 four component receiver stations at the Valhall reservoir in the Norwegian North Sea from February 2004 and January 2005.
-The bulk of the raw hydrophone records do not contain obvious events.
+I used the hydrophone records for this analysis.
+The bulk of the raw records do not contain obvious events.
 Hyperbolic events with water velocity are sometimes seen which are centered at the location of the platforms within the array.
 Also, there are occasionally noise trains in the raw data with the appearance of ringing, noisy shot gathers approximately 7 s long.
 These are also sourced from the production facilities at Valhall.